 A registration confirmation email will be forwarded to you.
-Click on the link provided inside the email to confirm your email and School Cash Online account.
+Click on the link pr email and School Cash Online account.

 The confirmation link will open the School Cash Online site prompting you to sign into your account.
 Use your email address and password just created with your account.